UrzaMTG/GatheringBot/README.md

 # GatheringBot
-Twitch bot for personal use
+Pretty simple Twitch chat bot for personal use.
+Using pyTwitchAPI primarily.